 Time-series or temporal anomalies are responsible for detecting unusual changes in time-based data streams.
 For instance, an anomaly is detected if the system finds a sudden drop in website traffic during peak business hours.

-How Anomaly Detection Works
+How AI Anomaly Detection Works

-Anomaly detection works by learning the normal patterns or behaviors within a specific set of data.
+AI Anomaly detection works by learning the normal patterns or behaviors within a specific set of data.
 It uses various methods that can be statistical, ML-powered, or hybrid.
 Anomaly detection, when done using ML, requires training models on historical data to comprehend normal behavior and flag deviations in the new data.

-Anomaly detection systems or solutions can detect unexpected events that don’t match normal behavior.
+Artificial intelligence-powered anomaly detection systems or solutions can detect unexpected events that don’t match normal behavior.
 They trigger an immediate alert to facilitate real-time response and decision-making.

 Difference Between AI Anomaly Detection and Traditional Anomaly Detection